advertisement

 Errant's management division has signed two-time L.A.-based Grammy-winning engineer Emerson Mancini, Canadian-Japanese guitarist Hiroki Tanaka, formerly of Juno and Polaris nominated avant-garde band Yamantaka // Sonic Titan, and Los Angeles-based vocalist, producer and composer Maiah Manser.

 Some industry heavy hitters are helping back the company, including David Massey, former president of Arista Records, and Shane Carter, president of Sony Music Canada.
-The label is headquartered in Vaughan, Ontario, and its releases will be distributed through New York-based media company the Orchard.
+The label is headquartered in Vaughan, Ontario, and its releases will be globally distributed by The Orchard.

 Errant will primarily focus upon Canadian musicians, especially those who are queer and/or Black, Indigenous or people of colour.